rcscr/Tapestrie/README.md

 ### Other notes

 The greater the error tolerance, the slower the performance.
-The same search with `errorTolerance=1` returned instantly, because there were no matches other than `indices`.
+The same search with `errorTolerance=1` returned instantly, because there were fewer paths to explore.

+This in-memory `Trie` certainly has its limitations.
+It's great for short amounts of data and for precise searches.
+The example above is quite extreme with than 20,000 strings; and 25 seconds for a search, fuzzy or otherwise, is not exactly user-friendly.
+In real scenarios, a solution like `ElasticSearch` would be used instead.

 A shallow `Trie`, where each entry is short (i.e. words) offers the best performance, but with the limitation that you can only search for short strings.
 A `Trie` that stores longer text (i.e. sentences) allows searching for phrases (multiple words chained together), but is slower.